Eucalyptus gunnii subsp. divaricata

 Pink jellyfish-like flowers will appear during the months of late summer, developing across the foliage line to attract airborne pollinators.
 Unfortunately, it's doubtful for a specimen to flower in domestic settings due to the unfavourable growing conditions of low light, poor dormancy periods & restricted roots.

-Repot every two years in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!